oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 A result management system **SHOULD NOT** include an absolute line number (or an absolute byte location in a binary artifact) in its fingerprint computation.

-> NOTE: The inclusion of non-deterministic file format elements ([Appendix F](#informative-producing-deterministic-sarif-log-files), §F.2) or non-deterministic absolute URIs ([Appendix F](#informative-producing-deterministic-sarif-log-files), §F.4) in the fingerprint computation will compromise the usefulness of fingerprints for distinguishing logically identical from logically distinct results.
+> NOTE: The inclusion of non-deterministic file format elements ([Appendix F](#informative-producing-deterministic-sarif-log-files), [§F.2](#non-deterministic-file-format-elements)) or non-deterministic absolute URIs ([Appendix F](#informative-producing-deterministic-sarif-log-files), [§F.4](#absolute-paths)) in the fingerprint computation will compromise the usefulness of fingerprints for distinguishing logically identical from logically distinct results.

 It is difficult to devise an algorithm that constructs a truly stable fingerprint for a result.
 Fortunately, for practical purposes, the fingerprint does not need to be absolutely stable; it only needs to be stable enough to reduce the number of results that are erroneously reported as “new” to a low enough level that the development team can manage the erroneously reported results without too much effort.

-# Appendix C. (Informative) Use of SARIF by log file viewers
+# Appendix C. (Informative) Use of SARIF by log file viewers <a id='informative-use-of-sarif-by-log-file-viewers'></a>

 It is frequently useful for an end user to view the results produced by an analysis tool in the context of the artifacts in which they occur.
 A log file viewer is a program that allows an end user to do this.